 - Format: 100% online, no onsite clinical component

-- Requirement: Master’s degree in Chinese or Oriental Medicine from an accredited college or university
+- Requirement: Master’s degree in Chinese Medicine from an accredited college or university

 - Financial aid: Federal financial aid is available